 Perhaps you relate more to Ruth.
 She felt crippled, too but in a different sense.
 She was a foreigner, a poor woman picking up the leftover scraps of barley; like my mother used to say, my barley was my waitress tips.

-I pray that whoever is reading this that your later years shall be greater than your former and that you eat at the King’s Table all the days of your life.
+I pray that whoever is reading this that your later years shall be greater than your former and that you eat at the King’s Table.
 I pray that you know that Yahweh has a plan for your life, a plan not to harm you but to give you hope and a future.
-I pray that you realize you are not a dog but a child of the greatest King, Yeshua the risen MESSIAH.
+I pray that you realize you are not a dog but a child of the greatest King, Yeshua the risen King.

 Do you know how important you are to our Father?